-The University measures and recognizes compensation expense for share-based payment awards made to employees, consultants and directors.
-The University calculates the fair value of share-based awards on the date of grant for employees and directors.
-The University calculates the fair value of share-based awards to consultants on the date of vesting.
-Stock-based compensation expense related to restricted stock grants is expensed over the vesting period using the straight-line method for University employees, the University's board of directors and the consultant, net of estimated forfeitures.
+The University measures and recognizes compensation expense for share-based payment awards made to employees and directors.
+The fair value of the University's restricted stock awards is based on the market price of its common stock on the date of grant.
+Stock-based compensation expense related to restricted stock grants is expensed over the vesting period using the straight-line method for University employees and the University's board of directors.
+Starting January 1, 2017 with the adoption of the share-based compensation accounting standard, the University made an accounting policy election to account for forfeitures as they occur, prior to 2017 these forfeitures were estimated and reported net of the expense.
 The restricted shares have voting rights.